PATENT PENDING · BROWSER CREDENTIAL DETECTION

 Every design decision in Hookset traces back to real infostealer behavior and IR workflow pain that most tools never address.

-Honeytoken passwords and cookies are written in a format native to each browser's credential store — byte-for-byte identical to what the browser itself writes.
-Passwords use a 50/50 mix of human-believable patterns and machine-generated styles to defeat entropy-analysis tools that attacker toolkits use to flag synthetic credentials in stolen dumps.
+Honeytokens are encrypted with the browser's own key material and written directly into its own credential and cookie databases — DPAPI-wrapped AES-256-GCM for the Chromium family, NSS PBKDF2 / AES-256-CBC for Firefox — with realistic usage counts and ageing.
+The encrypted secret is byte-identical in format to one the browser wrote itself.
+Passwords use a 50/50 mix of human-believable patterns and machine-generated styles to defeat the entropy-analysis tools attacker toolkits use to flag synthetic credentials in stolen dumps.

-Detection happens server-side at the point of credential validation, not on the endpoint.
+Detection happens server-side at the point of credential validation.
+No security agent, service or driver monitors the endpoint — only a periodic lightweight check-in that maintains the planted tokens.
 Infostealers that fully evade your EDR are still caught the moment the attacker tries to use what they took.

-A library of over 40 keyword patterns covers the services attackers prize most: VPN gateways (Pulse, AnyConnect, GlobalProtect, Citrix), identity providers (Okta, ADFS, Azure AD, Ping, OneLogin), cloud consoles (AWS, Azure, GCP), and internal tooling — all generated using your customer's real domain so every credential looks exactly like it belongs there.
+A library of 32 keyword patterns covering the services attackers prize most: VPN gateways (Pulse, AnyConnect, GlobalProtect, Citrix), identity providers (Okta, ADFS, Azure AD, Ping, OneLogin), cloud consoles (AWS, Azure, GCP), and internal tooling — with 107 hostname variants so no two deployments look alike, all built on a per-customer lookalike domain so every credential reads like it belongs to that organization.

-Multi-tenant architecture, per-customer dashboards, configurable retention windows, and a lightweight Windows deployer.
+Multi-tenant architecture with database-enforced tenant isolation, per-customer dashboards, per-customer webhook and Slack/Teams alert routing, configurable endpoint retention, and a lightweight single-binary Windows deployer.
 Built for managed service delivery from the start.

 USE CASE